mc51/Clipster-Server/README.md

 Replace `<CLIPSTER_SERVER_DIR>` with the current directory.
 You should always run the server over **HTTPS only**.
 To configure SSL, replace `<CERTFILE>` with your SSL certification file and `<KEYFILE>` with your SSL private key file.
 Per default, the server will listen on all interfaces on port 9999.
 Change the `bind=` line to restrict access, e.g. listen only on your home network.
+For more options, check the [documentation](https://docs.gunicorn.org/en/stable/configure.html).
 Then, make the config file executable:

 ``` bash
 chmod 755 guni_config.py
 ```

-Next, get the path to your `gunicorn` binary:
+Following, get the path to your `gunicorn` binary:

 ``` bash
 whereis gunicorn
 ```

 Next, we set up a `systemd` service to automatically take care of (re)starting the gunicorn server.
 Create a new file (as root) `/etc/systemd/system/clipster_server.service`:

 ``` bash
 [Unit]